KanHarI/SampleEfficientRL/Readme.md

 * Create a discriminator network (See EfficientZero; Also - GANs, BYOL, SPR[Self-Predictive Representations].
 We are using it rather then a projection head as unlike ATARI and go, we have inherent randomness in the game. *This is the experimental part of this repo*):
     * Input: Predicted future latent representation OR observed next state
     * Output: Is the predicted future state correct?
+* Implement MCTS searching with the model network and the dynamics network
+* Implement a self-consistency loss (See EfficientZero)

 ## Game Mechanics
 * Teach an agent to win with minimal HP loss as Ironclad starter VS a single cultist